2019 TFWA Annual Conference

 Branding & Packaging

 Making a fantastic wine is just the beginning when you’re in the Wine Business.
 You have to surround your product with elements that resonate with your passion.
 Connect with your customer from the label and website to the sales person pitch.

 Working with your State and Local Tourism Department

 Local state and regional tourism departments have one goal, to drive traffic from somewhere else to their territory.

 Former TABC Director Byrd will be discussing the different types of licensing that exists and how they can interact with each other.
 Getting into specifics regarding Wine by the Glass and beer service at your facility and how to handle the taxes in those situations.

 What is Wine America?

-The President of Wine America will be on site discussing just what the organization does in DC to promote the growing wine production in the United States.
+The Vice President of Wine America will be on site discussing just what the organization does in DC to promote the growing wine production in the United States.
 This is an introduction to how they help our industry at the Federal level, from general initiatives and challenges, tax legislation and shipping laws to music licensing.

 VESTA – Addressing the Workforce Needs of the Grape and Wine Industry Through Registered Apprenticeships.

 Looking for education and training opportunities?
 VESTA provides industry-validated online courses in Viticulture, Enology and Wine Business Entrepreneurship, as well as field experiences and technical workshops.
 Having trouble recruiting new employees and/or retaining current employees?
 Registered Apprenticeships are unique flexible programs for employers to design programs that will enhance recruitment, advancement and retention of employees.
 Services and funding provided through local job centers can provide support for both employers and apprentices.